 (Medium is in the middle of these extremes.)

-When I was using the wrong products for my hair type (low porosity), it looked like in this “before” photo.
+When I was using the wrong products for my hair type, it looked like in this “before” photo.
 When I got the products right for my hair type, it started looking great overnight!

-Next is an example of low to normal porosity hair… my daughter Haniya.
+Next, here’s my daughter Haniya.
 Her waves turned glossy, defined, and full when switching to products aimed at her hair type… normal strand thickness, medium density, and low porosity.

-And this is an example of someone that I do not know, but is probably coarse hair and look at the transformation when using the right products for her porosity!
+And this is an example of someone that I do not know, but look at the transformation when using the right products for her hair type!

 What’s Your Curl Type?